BBC editor Carrie Gracie quits over gender pay gap, says: 'Enough is enough'

 “Enough is enough,” she wrote in a personal blog post announcing her decision, saying the public-funded BBC was suffering a “crisis of trust” because “it is breaking equality law and resisting pressure for a fair and transparent pay structure.”

-It comes a week after Iceland became the first country in the world to force employers to prove they are paying women the same as men, and follows decades of equal pay laws around the world that have done little to narrow the pay gap.
+Her decision comes a week after Iceland became the first country to force employers to prove they are paying women the same as men, and follows decades of equal pay laws around the world that have done little to narrow the pay gap.
 The average American woman earns 79 cents for every dollar earned by a man, according to a 2016 Senate inquiry, more than half a century after the Equal Pay Act.

-Gracie, who speaks fluent Mandarin, was one of four international editors at the BBC: two male and two female.
-U.S. editor Jon Sopel earns between $270,000 and $337,000, it was revealed in July, while Middle East editor Jeremy Bowen earns between $203,000 and $270,000.
-Neither Gracie, nor Europe editor Katya Adler, earn enough to qualify for inclusion on the list.
-Gracie revealed Monday that her pay was $180,000.
+Gracie, who speaks fluent Mandarin, was one of four international editors at the BBC: two men and two women.
+U.S. editor Jon Sopel earns $270,000 to $337,000 a year, it was revealed in July, while Middle East editor Jeremy Bowen earns $203,000 to $270,000.
+Neither Gracie nor Europe editor Katya Adler earn enough to qualify for inclusion on the list.
+Gracie revealed Monday that her annual salary was $180,000.

-In her blog post, she said that, after asking for income equal to her male co-workers, she was instead offered a pay rise that “remained far short of equality.”
+In her blog post, Gracie said that, after asking for a salary equal to her male co-workers, she was instead offered a raise that “remained far short of equality.”

 “Since turning down an unequal pay rise, I have been subjected to a dismayingly incompetent and undermining grievance process which still has no outcome,” she wrote.
 “Enough is enough.
 Last week I left my role as China Editor and will now return to my former post in the TV newsroom where I expect to be paid equally.”

-Her attack earned widespread support from senior women Monday, including Britain’s former Deputy Prime Minister, Harriet Harman.
+Her attack earned widespread support Monday from other women, including Britain’s former deputy prime minister, Harriet Harman.

-“Unequal pay continues to thrive in secrecy,” she said, adding it was time “for the action from unions, employers and government.”
+“Unequal pay continues to thrive in secrecy,” Harman said, adding it was time “for the action from unions, employers and government.”

-New laws forcing companies with more than 250 workers to publish pay bands and earnings by gender come into force in Britain from April.
+New laws forcing companies with more than 250 workers to publish pay bands and earnings by gender went into effect in Britain in April.

-In an awkward twist, Gracie was on Monday scheduled to present the BBC’s flagship morning radio news show with a male co-presenter whose $812,000-$880,000 annual income is almost five times hers and three times higher than the best-paid woman performing the same role.
+In an awkward twist, Gracie was scheduled Monday to present the BBC’s flagship morning radio news show with a male co-presenter whose $812,000-$880,000 annual income is almost five times hers and three times higher than the best-paid woman performing the same role.

 She was recused from reporting on the story of her own resignation, but later gave an interview to another BBC radio show in which she said the outpouring of support had been “very moving.”